 Your flights will not be cancelled if you cancel your BA Amex card after making your 2-4-1 booking.

-Over the last year, British Airways has been experimenting with ‘no taxes’ redemptions on short-haul flights.
-Some long-haul flights are also now trialling ‘use more Avios taxes, pay less tax’ on Avios bookings.
+Over the last couple of years, British Airways has introduced ‘no taxes and charges’ redemptions on short-haul flights.
+Some long-haul flights are also now trialling ‘use more Avios, pay less tax’ on Avios bookings.

 Here is an example.

-Under the new trial, there is a band of prices.
-The lowest cash option is now 17,000 Avios + £1 return.
+You now see a band of prices.
+The lowest cash option is now 18,500 Avios + £1 return.
 See:

-However, when using a 2-4-1 companion voucher, you will pay the ORIGINAL price.
-There is no flexibility.
+When using a 2-4-1 companion voucher, you will pay this ‘original’ price.
+There is no flexibility offered.

 This is not a problem, to be honest, because the new £1 taxes pricing options are generally a bad deal and should be avoided.
 In our Amsterdam example, you are being asked to use an extra 9,000 Avios to save just £34 in taxes and charges.
 This is a terrible deal as you are getting just 0.38p per Avios.

-What is the best way to secure the flights I want?
+What is the best way to secure seats on peak flights?

 If you must travel on a specific date, you need to call an open BA call centre (usually the US or Japanese ones, you can Google the numbers) on the stroke of UK midnight (or 1am during British Summer Time).
 A call centre agent can always grab seats ahead of someone waiting online, because until you submit your credit card details online, a call centre agent can ‘steal’ your seats from your basket